SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector-on-macos.md

 ---
 id: install-collector-on-macos
-title: Installing Collector on Mac OS
+title: Installing Collector on macOS
-sidebar_label: Install Collector on MacOS
+sidebar_label: Install Collector on macOS
 description: Learn how to install Collector
 ---